==> Dog Fleas?

 Avoid contact with skin.
 Hmm.
 How, if I shall put it straight on the dog's skin?
 Ah, dog skin is not skin?
 Hmm.
 I have to think about that...

-Probably the most popular flea control remedy today are the topical spot-on for dogs (whether as flea drops, squeeze-on, per pipette, teaspoon or whatever).
+Probably the most popular flea control and tick control remedy today are the topical spot-on for dogs (whether as flea drops, squeeze-on, per pipette, teaspoon or whatever).

 These flea drops for dogs are administered below the dog's neck between the shoulder blades.

-- this allows for the quickest absorption through the dog's skin into the bloodstream, and thus quickly protects the entire body against fleas
+- this allows for the quickest absorption through the dog's skin into the bloodstream, and thus rapidly protects the entire body against fleas (and ticks)

 When you read (whether in Amazon customer reviews or elsewhere) that "after the spot-on administration the dog had seizures" or "the dog fell unconscious" or "the vet had to save the dog's life!!", then every such case was due to either: